QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 }
 ```

-Remark: The HTTP server must enabled.
+Note: The HTTP server must enabled.

-For example, publish rtmp at `rtmp://192.168.1.173/live/livestream`, the HLS stream url is `http://192.168.1.173:8080/live/livestream.m3u8`
+For example, if RTMP is published at `rtmp://192.168.1.173/live/livestream`, the HLS stream URL will be `http://192.168.1.173:8080/live/livestream.m3u8`

-For information about config, read [Config](v2_EN_DeliveryHLS#hls-config)
+For information about configuration, read [Config](v2_EN_DeliveryHLS#hls-config)

 ## SRS How to Support HLS

-The HLS of SRS1 refer to nginx-rtmp.
+The HLS of SRS1 refers to nginx-rtmp.

-SRS2 already rewrite the HLS strictly following the spec.
+SRS2 already rewrites the HLS strictly following the HLS specification.

 Winlin 2015.2